Do you want to be a part of the decision making for which Non-Profits are chosen to receive United Way funding?

 United Way Seeks Volunteer Grant-Makers

-The United Way of the Ouachitas (formerly the United Way of Garland County) launched its annual grant-making process with a half-day grant writing workshop on December 13th.
-Now the organization is assembling the Community Impact Teams that will help the United Way Board determine how the 2016 campaign funds will be spent.
+The United Way of the Ouachitas launched its annual grant-making process with a 2 hour mandatory grant writing workshop on December 8, 2023 at 9:00 am.
+Now the organization is assembling the Community Impact Teams that will help the United Way Board determine how the 2021 campaign funds will be spent.

 Teams of 6-8 citizen volunteers will be responsible for studying the grant applications of non-profit organizations seeking funding in the areas of education, health and safety, and financial stability.
 They review and discuss the written grant application proposals, study agency audits and financial statements, and make site visits to interview agency staff and sometimes clients to get a clear picture of how the proposed program operates.

 “This is a rare opportunity to get a front-row seat on the operations of local social service agencies.
-It is wonderful to learn about the great work our local programs do to meet the extensive needs of our community,” according to Executive Director Jane Browning.
-“Nearly 34% of area children live in poverty, and addressing the issues of childhood poverty is the community-wide goal of United Way of the Ouachitas.”
+It is wonderful to learn about the great work our local programs do to meet the extensive needs of our community,” according to Executive Director Sarah Fowler.
+“Over 31% of area children live in poverty, and addressing the issues of childhood hunger and poverty is the community-wide goal of United Way of the Ouachitas.”